Farm labourer dies during protest

 Top News

+BJP poised for a landslide victory in Gujarat, Congress ahead in Himachal Pradesh

+Early trends show that the saffron party with a vote share o...

-Himachal Assembly election result 2022 LIVE updates: BJP leads on 9 seats in Mandi district, Congress on 1
+Himachal Pradesh Assembly election result 2022 LIVE updates: Congress crosses half-way mark, BJP sends general secretary to hill state to engage rebels